 Born in Southern California, Adam Beauchamp attended elementary school in North Dakota before completing middle school and high school and earning his bachelor’s degree in the country’s heartland, Oklahoma.
 He completed his master’s degree in Texas before working as an educator and coach in Texas, Oklahoma, and Tennessee.
 He was married in Beijing, China and his daughters were born in three different states.
 His varied life experiences help Adam relate and connect with others in a genuine way.
 Recognized by his peers as a visionary leader, Adam constantly challenges himself and others to do more and to be more than they originally thought possible.
-His life philosophy and personal motto spurs his passion for improvement and success: Work hard and be nice.
+His life philosophy and personal motto spurs his passion for improvement and success: Work hard.
+Play hard.
+Expect great things.

 Adam began his career in education as a teacher and coach in Allen, Texas.
 He advanced from a middle school assistant coach to a varsity coordinator in just three years.
 Upon completion of his master’s degree in educational administration, Adam accepted a principal position in Coalgate, Oklahoma.
 After two years of teaching and coaching in Coalgate, he moved to Houston, Texas to coach at Rice University.
 A promotion then landed Adam at The University of Tennessee Martin, where he started as an assistant coach and – after the first year – was promoted to associate head coach.

 While in Tennessee, Adam and his wife, Robyn, had their second child and their priorities evolved.
 They desired to be part of a K-12 school district again and to relocate to a family-centered community.
 After assisting as a coach in Bixby, Oklahoma, Adam accepted his first role outside of coaching – assistant principal of Enid High School.